laravel/docs/quickstart-intermediate.md

 This quickstart guide provides an intermediate introduction to the Laravel framework and includes content on database migrations, the Eloquent ORM, routing, authentication, authorization, dependency injection, validation, views, and Blade templates.
 This is a great starting point if you are familiar with the basics of the Laravel framework or PHP frameworks in general.

-To sample a basic selection of Laravel features, we will build a task list we can use to track all of the tasks we want to accomplish (the typical "to-do list" example).
+To sample a basic selection of Laravel features, we will build a task list we can use to track all of the tasks we want to accomplish.
+In other words, the typical "to-do" list example.
 In contrast to the "basic" quickstart, this tutorial will allow users to create accounts and authenticate with the application.
-The complete, finished source code for this project is [available on GitHub](http://github.com/laravel/quickstart-intermediate).
+The complete, finished source code for this project is [available on GitHub](https://github.com/laravel/quickstart-intermediate).

 <a name="installation"></a>
 ## Installation

+#### Installing Laravel

 Of course, first you will need a fresh installation of the Laravel framework.
 You may use the [Homestead virtual machine](/docs/{{version}}/homestead) or the local PHP environment of your choice to run the framework.
 Once your local environment is ready, you may install the Laravel framework using Composer:

 	composer create-project laravel/laravel quickstart --prefer-dist

+#### Installing The Quickstart (Optional)

 You're free to just read along for the remainder of this quickstart; however, if you would like to download the source code for this quickstart and run it on your local machine, you may clone its Git repository and install its dependencies: